JoinColony/colonyNetwork/docs/guides/reputation-mining-client.md

 http://127.0.0.1:3000/{reputationState}/{colonyAddress}/{skillId}/{userAddress}
 ```

-An instance of the oracle is available for reputation queries against `goerli` or `mainnet` networks:
+An instance of the oracle is available for reputation queries against all networks:

 ```
 https://xdai.colony.io/reputation/{network}/{reputationState}/{colonyAddress}/{skillId}/{userAddress}